When our kids act up, most of us get annoyed. And when they really act out, most of us get angry.

 All parents get angry at their children.
 There's nothing wrong with feeling anger; anger is a message.
-The problem is that we can't hear that message
+The problem is that we can't interpret that message

 clearly while we're angry.
 In the heat of the moment, we're in fight, flight or freeze.
 And when we're in "fight," our child looks like the enemy.